SimranAnand1/TruthTableConstructor/README.md

-# Truth Table Generator
+<center># Truth Table Generator</center>

 ## About Project :

-- "Truth table generator" is a desktop app which  generates the truth table for propositional logic formulas.
+- " Truth table generator " is a desktop app which  generates the truth table for propositional logic formulas.

 - It uses Graphical User Interface (GUI) and is created using Java programming language in NetBeans IDE.